Who is Nigeria coach? What you need to know about the Super Eagles manager as World Cup hopes hang in the balance

 Photo by Icon Sport

-In spite of this, the Frenchman remains a strong candidate.
-Not only did he achieve the improbable with Zambia and deliver belated AFCON success to Ivory Coast, he has also led Morocco and Saudi Arabia to creditable performances at the World Cup, memorably beating eventual and reigning world champions Argentina in 2022.
+Not only did he achieve the improbable with Zambia and deliver belated AFCON success to the Ivory Coast, he has also led Morocco and Saudi Arabia to creditable performances at the World Cup, memorably beating eventual and reigning world champions Argentina in 2022.

 Tom Saintfiet (Belgium)

-Tom Saintfiet happens to be the current coach of the Philippine national team after a six-year spell with Gambia.
+Tom Saintfiet is the current coach of the Mali national team, after a six-year spell with the Gambia and a brief stint with the Philippines.

 Most of his coaching career has been in Africa, which includes Zimbabwe, Namibia, Malawi, and Togo.